ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

 - **Class**: We make our module a subclass of `HardwareComponent`.
   - **`setup()`**:
     - Here we set up a few settings for this hardware.
-These settings are `LoggedQuantity` objects that keep this value in sync between hardware, measurement, and graphical interface, playing a critical role in the ScopeFoundry framework.
+These settings are `LoggedQuantity` objects that keep this value in sync between hardware and the app.
   - **`connect()`**:
-    - We define an object `self.dev` which instantiates the low-level device wrapper and thereby accesses hardware functions.
+    - We instantiate the low-level device wrapper `self.dev`.
+This wrapper establishes a connection to the device and provides method to communicate with the device.
-    - Using `connect_to_hardware()`, we link a setting to functions that handle synchronization with the hardware.
+    - Using `connect_to_hardware()`, we associate a setting to functions that handle the comunication with the hardware.
   - **`disconnect()`**:
     - We clean up by removing objects after use.
+We want to be able to reconnect to the device.

 By having `connect()` and `disconnect()`, we can cleanly reconnect hardware during an app run.
 This is especially useful when debugging a hardware plug-in for a new device.